Header Banner

-How To: Make iodine from sulfuric acid and alkali metal iodide
+How to Make iodine from sulfuric acid and alkali metal iodide

 Watch this science video tutorial from Nurd Rage on how to make iodine from sulfuric acid and alkali metal iodide.
 This is the best way to make elemental iodine from sulfuric acid and sodium or potassium iodide.